Fast Bankruptcy Service in Hawaii

-In all my years of experience or more of representing debtors in Chapter 13 in three different states, I’ve never had a Chapter 13 trustee or creditor motion the court to increase my client’s Plan payments after a the Plan was confirmed by the court, however, it is a possibility.
+In all my years of experience representing Chapter 13 debtors, I’ve never had a trustee motion the court to increase my client’s payment plan after it was confirmed by the court.
+However, it is a possibility.
 Whether changes in salary will change the payment plan depends on a complete consideration of all of the circumstances.

-If the debtor’s income changes after the case has been filed but before the court has confirmed the plan, making it binding on the creditors (which can take as much as three months), the trustee will closely scrutinize the debtor’s disposable income to make sure that the payments and the income are consistent and will incorporate any necessary changes into the plan.
-If the debtor’s income changes during the duration of the repayment plan, changes in income may not necessitate any changes in payments.
-The trustee may, however, ask that payments be adjusted if the debtor’s income increases significantly.
-The trustee does not closely monitor the debtor’s income, and it may actually be outside the scope of a trustee’s duties to do so.
+The trustee can closely scrutinize the debtor’s disposable income after the case has been filed but before the court has confirmed the plan.
+This is done to make sure that the payments and the income are consistent and will incorporate any necessary changes into the plan.
+If the debtor’s income changes during the duration of the repayment plan, it may not necessitate any changes in payments.
+However, the trustee may ask that payments be adjusted if the debtor’s income increases significantly.
+The trustee does not always closely monitor the debtor’s income, and it may actually be outside the scope of a trustee’s duties to do so.

-The trustee will consider not only the salary increase, but also whether there has been a corresponding increase in disposable income, on which the payments are based.
-Disposable income is the amount of the debtor’s salary that is left after deducting all reasonable living expenses.
+The trustee will consider not only the salary increase, but also whether there has been a corresponding increase in disposable income.
+Disposable income is the amount of the debtor’s salary that remains after deducting all reasonable living expenses.

-If the debtor’s salary increases but so do his or her expenses, there may be no increase in disposable income and therefore no change in the payment plan.
+If both the debtor’s salary and expenses increase, there may be no increase in disposable income and therefore no change in the payment plan.
 If there is a significant increase in disposable income, the trustee may ask for an increase in payments.
 In cases in which the plan extends over more than thirty-six months, the increased payments may actually reduce the length of the plan’s term, so that the debtor has paid off the debts and receives a discharge sooner.

 How will filing under Chapter 13 impact my credit report?

 A consumer credit report may include Chapter 13 bankruptcy information for seven years from the time the case is filed.
-This does not mean that you can’t obtain credit again for seven years, far from it.
-It simply means the entry is there for that period of time, and that you will have to overcome the negative remark in order to obtain a favorable credit standing.
+This will not make it impossible to obtain credit.
+Instead, it means that you will have to overcome the negative remark in order to obtain a favorable credit standing.

 In actuality, most of my clients obtain vehicle and house financing even while the Chapter 13 case is still pending.
-And way before the seven year period expires most of my clients are able to obtain a credit card or unsecured bank loan.
+Some clients are even able to obtain a credit card or unsecured bank loan before the seven year period expires.
 This is just the reality of aggressive lending policies that creditors practice today.

-Usually the cost of obtaining credit with less than a squeaky clean credit profile results in the payment of a higher interest rates on your borrowing.
-But you must ask yourself- what is the cost of not declaring bankruptcy, both economically and emotionally?
+It is true that the cost of obtaining credit with less than a squeaky clean credit report profile results in the payment of higher interest rates on your borrowing.
+But you must ask yourself, what is the cost of not declaring bankruptcy, both economically and emotionally?

-Most other non-bankruptcy credit information is also included on a consumer credit report for seven years, and longer if the information is relevant for a longer time period.
-For example, if the civil judgment against the debtor is valid for ten years, it can be reported for credit-rating purposes for the same time period.
+Most other non-bankruptcy credit information is also included on a consumer credit report for seven years.
+In fact, it can be longer if the information is relevant for a longer time period.
+For example, if the civil judgment against the debtor is valid for ten years, it can be reported for credit rating purposes for the same time period.